Sun enters Gemini on June 21

-At the June 20, 2020, solstice, the sun is in front of the constellation Taurus the Bull.
-On June 21, at around 09:00 UTC, the sun moves out of the constellation Taurus and into the constellation Gemini the Twins.
+The June solstice arrives on June 21 at 3:32 UTC.
+At that moment, the sun is in front of the constellation Taurus the Bull.
+About 1/2 day later – on June 21 at around 15 hours UTC – the sun crosses a constellation bounary.
+It moves out of the constellation Taurus and into the constellation Gemini the Twins.

 On the other hand, the solstice and equinox points slowly but surely move westward relative to the zodiacal constellations.

 The solstice and equinox points go full circle through the constellations of the zodiac in about 26,000 years.

-Bottom line: On June 21, 2020, at around 09:00 UTC, the sun moves out of the constellation Taurus the Bull and into Gemini the Twins.
+Bottom line: On June 21, 2021, at around 15 UTC, the sun moves out of the constellation Taurus the Bull and into Gemini the Twins.